Measuring the ROI of employee engagement [free calculator]

 - Performance reviews — Analyzing employees’ previous performance reviews can give you insights into productivity shifts or improvements.

 - 360-degree reviews — This is a type of review that looks at performance holistically.
-Employees assess their own performance and receive feedback from peers, direct reports, and even clients or service providers.
+Employees assess their own performance and receive instant feedback from peers, direct reports, and even clients or service providers.

 Engaged staff tend to stay with organizations longer because they feel aligned with their companies’ missions.
 That’s why many employers consider their attrition rates to see where they stand with employee engagemen